Giant Sea Bass Community Science

 Spotting Giant Sea Bass

 Giant sea bass (Stereolepis gigas), known as mero gigante in Mexico, are the largest resident bony fishes in California.
 The biggest giant sea bass ever recorded was 7.4 feet long (2.26 meters) and weighed 563.5 pounds (256 kilograms).
-They are long-lived, reaching at least 72-75 years, and are slow to mature, reproducing for the first time at 13-15 years old.
+They are long-lived, reaching at least 72 to 75 years, and are slow to mature, reproducing for the first time at 13 to 15 years old.

-The Aquarium of the Pacific is working with the Benioff Ocean Initiative and UC Santa Barbara researchers to gather valuable data on this important species through the ongoing citizen scientist project Spotting Giant Sea Bass.
+The Aquarium of the Pacific is working with the Benioff Ocean Initiative and researchers at the University of California, Santa Barbara, to gather valuable data on this important species through the ongoing community scientist project Spotting Giant Sea Bass.
 Spotting Giant Sea Bass is a web application where the public can submit photos of their encounters with giant sea bass in the wild.
 The website uses pattern recognition software to identify and track individual fish based off of their unique spot patterns.

 If you see a giant sea bass in the wild, please submit your photos to: spottinggiantseabass.msi.ucsb.edu.